ByronMattingly2015/byronmattingly2015.github.io/_pages/vol3_landing.md

 {% include feature_row id="feature_row_left" type="left" %}

 **Learn by Doing Hands-On Examples**  <br/>
-As you work through the examples in this guide, you will:
+As you work through the step-by-step projects in this book, you will:
-* Start writing MicroPython for your Pico using Thonny (or your favorite IDE)
-* Become familiar with your Pico's computational and machine-to-machine (M2M) capabilities using JSON
-* Learn how to start connecting and controlling the physical world with your Pico's pins
-* Discover how to transform your wireless-enabled Pico into an Entity Event-Driven Embedded System with socket programming
+* Learn the strengths, limitations, and practical uses of UART, I2C, and SPI communication protocols
+* Connect your Pico W or Pico 2W to real-world devices ranging from temperature sensors to legacy RS232 hardware
+* Discover how data moves between embedded systems and peripheral chips at the electrical and protocol level
+* Build responsive sensor and device interfaces using MicroPython’s asyncio library
+* Read and process device data streams without blocking your event loop
+* Create asynchronous drivers that allow multiple hardware devices to communicate concurrently on a single Pico system
+* Explore practical debugging techniques for diagnosing timing, wiring, and communication problems on breadboard prototypes
-* Transform your Pico into an Entity Event-Driven Embedded System using Microdot
+* Transform standalone hardware projects into responsive Entity Event-Driven Embedded Systems
-* Implement concurrency on your Entity Event-Driven Embedded Pico Systems using asyncio's and Microdot's cooperative multitasking approach, improving responsiveness and efficient resource usage

 **Who This Book Is For**   <br/>
 The primary audience for this book are makers, hobbyists, students and professionals who want to learn more about Entity Event-Driven Embedded Systems using MicroPython's asyncio library and Microdot.